content-left-bg.png

 PublishingPageContent

-In the pursuit of excellence in music, Cleveland District State High School offers a Year 12 Music Extension program providing outstanding students with the opportunity to further extend their musical abilities by studying at a more challenging and exacting level.
-It is designed to offer more challenge than its parent subject Senior Music.
-Whether for career, commercial or leisure needs, students have the opportunity to gain the basis for a lifelong engagement in music.
+In the pursuit of excellence in music, Cleveland District State High School offers two Music Extension programs: a Junior Music Extension program for Year 7 and 8 Creative Arts students and a Year 12 Music Extension program.
+These programs providing outstanding students with the opportunity to further extend their musical abilities by studying at a more challenging and exacting level.
+These programs are available through application.

 Composition